 A final report is required from each researcher summarizing his/her research activities while at the Smithsonian.
-These reports must be submitted through your supervisor to the Office of Academic Appointments and Internships.
+These reports must be submitted to the Office of Academic Appointments and Internships at fellows@si.edu and your host/advisor must be copied on the email.